billcollis/textbook/README.md

-Here you will find some documents:
+Here you will find some documents of mine:

 1-  An Introduction to Practical Electronics, Microcontrollers and Software Design Is the book I wrote for teaching secondary school students at Mt Roskill Grammar School in Auckland, New Zealand